Obviously, it’s too soon to find any dependable research on CBD’s or THC’s effect on COVID-19, but it can help ease certain flu-like symptoms.

 In the interim, we can share a few things about cannabis and general wellness amid all the confusion in the current environment and market conditions.

 And while we are seeing the stock markets and public cannabis companies deal with a daily roller coaster of investor fears, there are some positives going on for retailers.
 Tensions are definitely running high in California (and everywhere) over coronavirus-related health concerns, the cancelation of numerous public events and the new normal of working from home.
 Local cannabis companies and delivery services say they’re seeing an uptick in business in these trying times.
 Californians are turning to CBD and THC products to combat anxieties and stocking up like they are with bottled water and toilet paper.
-The Founder and CEO of Trestl, which is a licensed brand in the Bay Area, JP De Guzman, states “we have seen an increased request in delivery orders over the last week or so and are proud to offer our customers assistance in dealing with this unprecedented ordeal.”
+JP De Guzman, Founder and CEO of Trestl (a licensed brand operation in the Bay Area) states “we have seen an increased request in delivery orders during the pandemic and are proud to offer our customers assistance in dealing with this unprecedented ordeal.”

 So, how does THC or CBD help?

 During a normal flu season, marijuana smokers know what needs to be done.
 Pay attention to everyone’s cough patterns during a smoke session.
 Don’t accept wet blunts from anyone’s mouth.
 And if you think you’re coming down with something, try to heat up the mouthpiece before passing the pipe/bong.